Abdul-Quader/TestJen/README.md

 •	The Checkout Code stage retrieves code from your Git repository.
 •	The Build Docker Image stage builds the image.
 •	The Deploy to EC2 stage:
-o	Retrieves the ECR repository URI. o	Configures AWS credentials temporarily for script execution (Use IAM role.) o	Logs in to ECR using the AWS CLI. o	Pulls the latest image from ECR. o	Uses SSH to connect to the EC2 instance and performs the following actions (replace placeholders with your details):
+•	Retrieves the ECR repository URI.
+•	Configures AWS credentials temporarily for script execution (Use IAM role.)
+•	Logs in to ECR using the AWS CLI.
+•	Pulls the latest image from ECR.
+•	Uses SSH to connect to the EC2 instance and performs the following actions (replace placeholders with your details):
-	Stops and removes any existing container named "my-web-app".
+•	Stops and removes any existing container named "my-web-app".
-	Runs the pulled image as a detached container, mapping port 80 on the container to port 80 on the EC2 instance, and naming it "my-web-app." o	Updates the security group to allow all traffic on port 80 for demonstration purposes
+•	Runs the pulled image as a detached container, mapping port 80 on the container to port 80 on the EC2 instance, and naming it "my-web-app."
+•	Updates the security group to allow all traffic on port 80 for demonstration purposes

 7. Jenkins Job Validation and Success Message:
 •	We've added a new stage named "Post-Build Actions."